 Despite having worked in the fabulous world of fashion, my real passion always was in food and everything surrounding it, from its healing and nurturing powers to the way it brings people together.
 Often I dreamed about turning my passion into my profession.
 I only took the leap in 2012, after having completed the Co-Active Life Coach Core Curriculum Training at the Coach Training Institute (CTI) in London.
 I saw so many possibilities of combing coaching and nutrition, that I enrolled at the renowned Institute for Optimum Nutrition and began studying nutritional therapy that very year.
-After 4 years filled with lectures, essays, scientific research papers and exams I graduated in summer 2016 and have been working as nutrition coach ever since.
+After 4 years filled with lectures, essays, scientific research papers and exams I graduated in summer 2016 and have been working as nutrition coach and consultant ever since.

 In order to keep up with the ever changing and evolving world of nutritional research I regularly attend CDP events, seminars and workshops.
 They are invaluable to the work I am doing and I look forward to learning new exciting facts and findings around food, nutrition, health and well being every day.

 As much as I am passionate about good food and love eating it, I am interested in where it comes from and its impact on the environment.
 Needless to say, I hate throwing food away, some of my friends call me the ‘ Queen of leftovers’ as I try to use anything left over to make something new and equally delicious- check out Irma’s macaroons .
 I have to admit that I am a bit of a food nerd too, I like to make my own sauerkraut, sprouts and bread and ideally cook everything from scratch.
 As you can imagine, I spend a lot of time in the kitchen, but I love it.
 It’s the place where I can relax and really get into the zone.
 Time just flies by and at the end there always is a new creation, small kitchen disasters included.